 I did do one camping trip in 2013 that helped me knock off a couple Two Harbors-area sections — Lake County Demonstration Forest to Reeves Road and then Reeves Road to Lake County Road 301.
 I skipped the 6.3-mile Castle Danger to Lake County 301 section because the Encampment River Bridge was out.

 I crossed the Encampment River in 2014, and it led to the single worst misadventure of my 16 years on the trail.
-Which will be a good topic for the next installment of this series.
+Which will be a good topic for part twelve.

 “Sixteen Years on the Superior Hiking Trail” Index